NivenT/music-downloader/README.md

-  ./music-downloader [--songs FILE] [--dest FOLDER] [-v | --verbose] ./music-downloader --lyrics SONG [--save FILE] [--hide] ./music-downloader --download SONG [--dest FOLDER] [-v | --verbose]
+  ./music-downloader [--songs FILE] [--dest FOLDER] [-v | --verbose] ./music-downloader --lyrics SONG [--save FILE] [--hide] ./music-downloader --download SONG [--dest FOLDER] [-v | --verbose] ./music-downloader --play FILES... [--show-lyrics] [--show-play-output]

 Options:
   -h --help             Prints this message.
   --songs FILE          Text file containing songs to download [default: songs.txt] --dest FOLDER         Destination folder (where downloaded songs are saved) [default: songs/] -v --verbose          Use verbose output
-  --lyrics SONG     Name of song to find the lyrics of [default: ] --save FILE       File to save the lyrics to [default: ] --hide            Doesn't print the lyrics to the terminal --download SONG   Downloads a single song [default: ]
+  --lyrics SONG         Name of song to find the lyrics of [default: ] --save FILE           File to save the lyrics to [default: ] --hide                Doesn't print the lyrics to the terminal --download SONG       Downloads a single song [default: ] --play FILES...
+List of MP3 files to play --show-lyrics         Prints lyrics of song to the screen --show-play-output    Does not use quiet flag when running play command
 ```
 Examples include